LesterPaintingProfessor

 Biography

-Dr. Lester has a longstanding interest in how the regulation of postsynaptic receptor ion channels contribute to synaptic transmission and plasticity.
-During his graduate studies he contributed to studies that first demonstrated a synaptic role for the NMDA glutamate receptor and described a mechanism for its role in the induction of long-term potentiation, a major form of synaptic plasticity in the hippocampus.
+Dr. Lester had a longstanding interest in how the regulation of postsynaptic receptor ion channels contribute to synaptic transmission and plasticity.
+During his graduate studies, he contributed to studies that first demonstrated a synaptic role for the NMDA glutamate receptor and described a mechanism for its role in the induction of long-term potentiation, a major form of synaptic plasticity in the hippocampus.
 Subsequently, as an independent investigator, Dr. Lester focused his efforts on unmasking the physiological roles of nicotinic acetylcholine receptors in the brain, and how exposure to nicotine can promote persistent changes that may contribute to nicotine dependence.
-Over the last ten years he has devoted the majority of his time towards teaching a variety of neuroscience/neuroanatomy topics to undergraduate, graduate, medical, dental and optometry students.
+Over the last ten years of his career, he devoted the majority of his time towards teaching a variety of neuroscience/neuroanatomy topics to undergraduate, graduate, medical, dental and optometry students.

 Herron, C.E., Lester, R.A.J., Coan, E.J. and Collingridge, G.L.
 Frequency-dependent involvement of NMDA receptors in the hippocampus: a novel synaptic mechanism.
 Nature 322:265-268, 1986.